-VMS is governed by a Council, which meets to discuss the policy, governance, operations, and finances of the organization.
-The Council's membership includes VMS officers, geographic and specialty society representatives, the Vermont Department of Health, and the University of Vermont College of Medicine.
+VMS is governed by a Board, which meets to discuss the policy, governance, operations, and finances of the organization.
+Board membership includes VMS officers, geographic, specialty society and at-large representatives.

-Each member has an equal voice at the Annual VMS Membership Meeting, at which the members adopt VMS policy and elect the officers of the organization.
+Each member has an equal voice at the Annual VMS Membership Meeting, at which the members elect the officers of the organization.